LeonardoPollina/ML_project_2/README.md

 # Generate the prediction
 1. Check the version of your libraries and install the missing ones.
-2. Open the `config.py` file and select the following parameters: <code>ROOT_DIR</code> (directory containing the set images), <code>NameWeights</code> (name of the file were the weights are saved) and <code>SubmissionName</code> (name of the file where the submission will be saved).
+2. Open the `config.py` file and set the following parameters: <code>ROOT_DIR</code> (directory containing the set images), <code>NameWeights</code> (name of the file were the weights are saved) and <code>SubmissionName</code> (name of the file where the submission will be saved).
 3. Note that the file containing the weights should be placed in the same folder as the script `run.py`.
 4. Execute the script `run.py`.

 # Content description
-We are going to illustrate the structure of the folder and then to describe the sub-folders and the main files contained in it.
+We are going to illustrate the structure of the present folder, its sub-folders and the main files.

 ## Folder structure